Summary & Analysis of A Valediction: Forbidding Mourning

 Death, love celebrations, and spirituality are common themes of John Donne’s poetry.
 The main theme of the song revolves around spiritual love.
 The Donne tries to state the beauty of spiritual love that has a spiritual bond and does not breach by distance between two loving persons.
 The whole song of the Donne defines “what is spiritual love?”
 He argues that distance should not matter between two lovers because sincere love transcends physical distance.

 Donne was moving on a journey and due to his departure, his wife was weeping.
-The poet tries to console her that because of his departure, their love will never fade.
+The poet tries to console her that due to his departure, their love will never fade.
 He sketches through powerful emotions and pure feelings.
 He says to her wife that he is going to part physically, but they should not mourn on this parting.